AlirezaHadjar/expo-drag-drop-content-view/README.md

 ## Features

+- ✨ Support all file types (images, videos, texts, PDFs, audio, etc.)
-- 📤 Drag images/videos/texts to other apps
+- 📤 Drag any file to other apps
-- 📬 Drag images/videos/texts within the app
+- 📬 Drag any file within the app
-- 📥 Drop images/videos/texts from other apps
+- 📥 Drop any file from other apps

 ## Documentation